rLegacy/notes/DragonHeist/character rolls.md

 - wanderer:
     - You have an excellent memory for maps and geography, and you can always recall the general layout of terrain, settlements, and other features around you.
     - you can find food and fresh water for yourself and up to five other people each day, provided that the land offers berries, small game, water, and so forth.
+- silent speech:
+    - You can speak telepathically to any creature within 30 feet of you.
+The creature understands you only if the two of you share a language.
+You can speak telepathically in this way to one creature at a time.
+- medium armor master:
+    - Wearing medium armor doesn't impose disadvantage on your Dexterity (Stealth) checks.
+    - When you wear medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher.

 ## proficiencies:
 - armor: